 Emerson Hospital is proud to offer a breast nurse navigator to guide patients on their journey by providing support and answering questions during a very difficult and unsure time.
-Her primary role and focus is on the patient, as well as family and support members.
-Our breast nurse navigator, Kerin Malley, BSN, RN, is the central point of contact for each patient with their physicians, in addition to connecting with supportive community groups.
+Their primary role and focus is on the patient, as well as family and support members.
+Our breast nurse navigator is the central point of contact for each patient with their physicians, in addition to connecting with supportive community groups.

 The breast nurse navigator meets with patients during the initial cancer diagnosis and throughout the cancer care continuum as necessary.
-She is knowledgeable of the various treatment options and learns the physical, psychological, and social needs of her patients.
-By fostering a relationship with her patients and their families, she assists with offering interventions and referrals as needed.
+They are knowledgeable of the various treatment options and learns the physical, psychological, and social needs of our patients.
+By fostering a relationship with patients and their families, the navigator assists with offering interventions and referrals as needed.

 The goals of the breast nurse navigator are: